Yefeng0920/replication_EcoEvo_git/README.md

 ## Reproducibility declaration

-This reporsitory contains all data and code (both in `R` and `Julia`)  that can be used to reproduce all results reported in the following manuscript:
+This reporsitory contains all data and code that can be used to reproduce all results reported in the following manuscript:

 > Yefeng Yang, Erik van Zwet, Nikolaos Ignatiadis, Shinichi Nakagawa.
 A large-scale in silico replication project of ecological and evolutionary studies.
 2024.

 ## General instructions for reproducibility

-xxx
+We provide both the `R` code and `Julia` code.

+Firstly, we use the `R` code (see `R` folder) to fit the mixture model described in the manuscript and get the point estimate regarding the replicability reported in the manuscript.

+Secondly, we use the estimates derived from the fitted mixture model (via `R`) as the input as the `Julia` code (see `Julia` folder) to reproduce the point estimates obtained in `R` and compute the 95% confidence interval.

+Thirdly, we export both the point estimate and 95% confidence interval from `Julia` and use `R` to make figures.

 ## Structure